Actindo-AG/Documentation/DatabaseAndReporting/Operation/02_ExecuteQueriesMySQLConsole.md

 All data available in the system can be accessed, retrieved and modified using MySQL interactive console.
 For this reason, MySQL interactive console must be handled with extreme caution, and access rights should only be granted to personnel with the appropriate role and skills.
 For detailed information about managing user rights, see [Manage user rights](../Integration/05_ManageUserRights.md).

-[comment]: <> (Hannah: Wollen wir hier den Inhalt irgendwie als Expertenwissen markieren/kennzeichnen, wie besprochen?)
+[comment]: <> (Julian: Wollen wir hier den Inhalt irgendwie als Expertenwissen markieren/kennzeichnen, wie besprochen?)

 ## Access and retrieve data